Measurements of azimuthal anisotropies at forward and backward rapidity with muons in high-multiplicity p-Pb collisions at $\sqrt{s_{\rm NN}} = 8.16$ TeV: Analysis methods and associated systematic uncertainties

 \end{linenomath} In order to extract the $V_{2 \Delta}^{{\rm tracklet}-{\rm tracklet}}$, the analysis is repeated by correlating only SPD tracklets, as also done in Refs.~\cite{Abelev:2012ola,ABELEV:2013wsa}, and the region $\vert \Delta \eta \vert$ < 1.2 is excluded to reduce a bias due to a possible remaining jet peak on the near side at ($\Delta \eta \sim 0$, $\Delta \varphi \sim 0$) after the subtraction of the correlation distribution in low-multiplicity collisions.

 The systematic uncertainties affecting the $v_2^{\rm \mu}\lbrace {\rm 2PC}\rbrace$ coefficient originate from the measurement of the muon--tracklet and tracklet--tracklet correlation distributions.
-They arise from i) the selection criteria of SPD tracklets, ii) the procedure to remove the jet contamination in the near side and away side, iii) the $v_2^{\rm \mu}\lbrace {\rm 2PC}\rbrace$ calculation including the fit stability and baseline determination, and iv) the effect of the muon-track resolution.
+They arise from the selection criteria of SPD tracklets, the procedure to remove the jet contamination in the near side and away side, the $v_2^{\rm \mu}\lbrace {\rm 2PC}\rbrace$ calculation including the fit stability and baseline determination, and the effect of the muon-track resolution.

-The effect of the SPD acceptance is investigated by varying the range of the position of the reconstructed vertex along the beam axis, which is decreased down to $\abs{z_{\rm vtx}} < 5$~cm.
+The effect of the SPD acceptance is investigated by varying the range of the position of the reconstructed vertex along the beam axis, which is decreased down to $\vert z_{\rm vtx} \vert < 5$~cm.

 The systematic effect related to the procedure implemented to subtract the jet contamination is investigated.
-A residual near-side jet peak in the tracklet--tracklet correlation is negligible since the $V_{2\Delta}^{\rm tracklet-tracklet}$ coefficient remains unchanged when varying the $\vert \Delta \eta \vert$ gap in the range $0.8$--$1.2$ units.
+A residual near-side jet peak in the tracklet--tracklet correlation is negligible since the $V_{2\Delta}^{\rm tracklet-tracklet}$ coefficient remains unchanged when varying the $\vert \Delta \eta \vert$ gap in the range 0.8--1.2 units.
 The effect of a possible incomplete away-side jet subtraction is studied with the scaling procedure of the correlations in low-multiplicity collisions prior to its subtraction, as previously discussed.
-The influence of such an effect is also investigated fitting the subtracted correlation distributions, ($0$--$20\%$)~$-$~($60$--$90\%$), with Eq.~(\ref{eq:fourier}) replacing the first order term by a Gaussian function with the width fixed to the one extracted from the fit of correlations in low-multiplicity collisions in the away side.
+The influence of such an effect is also investigated fitting the subtracted correlation distributions, (0--20\%)~$-$~(60--90\%), with Eq.~(\ref{eq:fourier}) replacing the first order term by a Gaussian function with the width fixed to the one extracted from the fit of correlations in low-multiplicity collisions in the away side.
 The differences between the two procedures give an estimation of the corresponding systematic uncertainty.
-A potential bias could result from long-range correlations remaining in the $60$--$90\%$ low-multiplicity class, which may lead to an oversubtraction.
-Such effect is estimated by changing the multiplicity interval of the low-multiplicity event class from the nominal $60$--$90\%$ to $70$--$90\%$.
+A potential bias could result from long-range correlations remaining in the 60--90\% low-multiplicity class, which may lead to an oversubtraction.
+Such effect is estimated by changing the multiplicity interval of the low-multiplicity event class from the nominal 60--90\% to 70--90\%.